MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMTaskSequence.md

 ## DESCRIPTION

-The **Get-CMTaskSequence** cmdlet gets Microsoft System Center Configuration Manager task sequences.
+The **Get-CMTaskSequence** cmdlet gets Configuration Manager task sequences.
-A task sequence includes configuration and operating system deployment settings for a System Center Configuration Manager client computer.
+A task sequence includes configuration and operating system deployment settings for a Configuration Manager client computer.

 You can specify a name or ID to get a specific sequence.
 You can also specify a security scope, by itself or with a name or ID, to get sequences with that security scope.